Death of Naya Rivera: Tributes

 A memorial to Rivera was constructed under the Lake Piru sign in the days after her death.
 In late July 2020, Filipino director Drama Del Rosario thanked Rivera and her representation in his acceptance speech for the Jury Prize at the PBS Short Film Festival; his winning film looked at how his family came to accept his sexuality when he was outed in high school, with Rivera's Glee character Santana Lopez helping them understand, and he said "[she] is a testament to how much queer entertainment can change the life of a family on the other side of the world".
 Chris Colfer guest wrote an article for Variety eulogizing her.
 To honor Rivera, the Gay Emmys replaced its Best Coming Out Story award with the Santana Lopez Legacy Award For Outstanding Queer Teen Character, beginning with the 2020 event.

-Singer Amber Riley (also a former Glee actress), under her stage name RILEY, performed a tribute to Rivera on the August 27, 2020 episode of Jimmy Kimmel Live!; guest host Lil Rel Howery, another friend of the late actress, organized the tribute when a musical guest dropped out, inviting Riley instead.
+Singer and Glee co-star Amber Riley performed a tribute to Rivera on the August 27, 2020 episode of Jimmy Kimmel Live!; guest host Lil Rel Howery, another friend of the late actress, organized the tribute when a musical guest dropped out, inviting Riley instead.
 The performance, broadcast in black-and-white, included a montage of images from Rivera's life provided by her mother.
 Rivera was featured in the In Memoriam segment at the 72nd Primetime Emmy Awards, appearing with Regis Philbin at the beginning of the montage, and, despite not being primarily associated with music in 2020, she was similarly remembered at the 2020 MTV Video Music Awards, appearing along with Chadwick Boseman at the end of the montage.
 When Boseman died in August 2020, his death was likened to other unexpected deaths of young black celebrities in 2020, particularly Kobe Bryant and Rivera; the Associated Press and Clarín noted Rivera and Boseman as Hollywood's most impactful 2020 deaths.
-On April 8, 2021, at the 32nd GLAAD Media Awards, several members of the Glee cast honored Rivera in a tribute introduced by Demi Lovato.
+On April 8, 2021, at the 32nd GLAAD Media Awards, several Glee cast members honored Rivera in a tribute introduced by Lovato.